 For those days when the early morning temperatures are really cold, or you’re braving the elements like a light rain or some wind, you will want to add a third layer that keeps the weather out.
 A water-resistant jacket can help you stay dry and also provide a barrier between the wind and your skin.

 Now is a great time to add to your golf wardrobe, to update your style or prepare for the cooler temperatures.
 We have a good selection of items in our Pro Shop, including pullovers and jackets from FootJoy.
 This brand is made especially with golfers in mind, so there’s plenty of flexibility and freedom of movement, allowing your swing to stay in shape even as you add layers of warmth.

 You’ll also want to be sure to use up any credits you have built up from tournament play.
 Remember those credits are only good through the end of the year!
 Come in the shop and see what you might want, or use your credits to do a little early Christmas shopping.

 We’re always able to do special orders, so if you want something that we don’t have in stock, we’re able to order your size or a different color, and have it here within a few days.
-There’s nothing more convenient that getting your golf clothes and accessories right her at the clubhouse.
+There’s nothing more convenient than getting your golf clothes and accessories right here at the clubhouse.